EDITOR'S COLUMN: WHAT CAN EMPLOYERS DO TO PREVENT PSYCHIATRIC STRESS CLAIMS?

 • Soliciting formal and informal input from employees about ways to make the work environment more productive and less stressful.

-Managers can also improve the management of job-related injury cases so that physical injuries don't lead to psychiatric stress injuries.
-The same principle applies to dealing with employees who have pre-existing mental problems or stress issues that might be subject to complications in the workplace.
+Managers can also improve the management of job‑related injury cases so that physical injuries don't lead to psychiatric stress injuries.
+The same principle applies to dealing with employees who have pre‑existing mental health or stress issues that might be complicated by workplace events.

-In addition to considering modified duty adjustments and rehabilitation needs for injured workers, supervisors can help resolve problems or personal issues that don't relate directly to the injury, but can impact employees' readiness to return to work.
+In addition to considering modified duty adjustments and rehabilitation needs for injured workers, supervisors can help resolve problems or personal issues that don't relate directly to the injury but can impact an employee's readiness to return to work.

 Firms should implement confidential employee assistance programs that acknowledge the interrelationship between personal and work problems and encourage stressed employees to seek help.